 Difference Between Antiperspirants and Deodorants

 First of all, let’s clarify the difference between antiperspirants and deodorants.
 Antiperspirants prevent underarm sweat by temporarily blocking the pores with aluminum compounds.
 Deodorant doesn’t reduce sweat, but instead neutralizes body odor by targeting the bacteria that live in our armpits.

 Antiperspirants, Aluminum and Breast Cancer

 Some women are concerned that aluminum causes breast cancer, and aluminums are the primary active ingredients in antiperspirants.
-The concern stems from the way aluminum compounds can influence estrogen receptors in our breast cells, and the established link between breast cancer and estrogen levels in the body.
+The concern stems from the way aluminum compounds can influence A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. receptors in our breast cells, and the established link between breast cancer and estrogen levels in the body.

 What Are Parabens?

 Parabens are chemicals used as preservatives in a very high number of everyday products.
 From make-up and deodorant to toothpaste and pharmaceuticals, your cabinets are likely full of paraben-laced products, unless you make a conscious effort to avoid them.
 Much like BPA, there are concerns that these high levels of exposure to parabens might lead to an increased risk of developing breast cancer.

 Parabens can mimic estrogen in the body, so the worry is that this will have the same affect as increasing estrogen levels: namely, increasing the risk for some types of breast cancer.
 The entire breast cancer and deodorant rumor seemed to begin with a 2002 study that reported parabens were found in 18 of 20 tissue samples from breast cancer tumors.